alfusinigoj/windows-kube-samples/README.md

 * **dotnet2.0-webforms** An ASP.NET 2.0 WebForms sample

 * **dotnet2.0-webconfig-configmap** An ASP.NET 2.0 WebForms sample whose configuration is sourced from a ConfigMap

+* **dotnet2.0-webconfig-atlcom32** An ASP.NET 2.0 WebForms sample that depends on a custom 32-bit ATL/COM library